-If your computer presentation includes sound and you did not connect it to the projector's USB-B or HDMI port, you can still play sound through the projector's speaker system.
-Just connect an optional 3.5 mm stereo mini-jack audio cable as described here.
+If your computer presentation includes sound and you did not connect it using the projector's USB-B or HDMI port, you can still play sound through the projector's speaker system.
+Just connect an optional stereo mini-jack adapter cable (with one 3.5 mm mini-plug and two RCA plugs).

 - 1. Connect the audio cable to your laptop's headphone or audio-out jack, or your desktop's speaker or audio-out port. - 2.
-Connect the other end to the Audio port that corresponds to the Computer port you are using.
+Connect the other end to the projector's Audio ports.